Giorgi/GraphQLinq/README.md

 The scaffolding tool generates classes for types available in the GraphQL type system and a `QueryContext` class that serves as an entry point for running the queries.
 GraphQLinq supports running different types of queries.

-### Select all Primitive Properties of a Type
+### Query all Primitive Properties of a Type

-To select all properties of a type simply run a query like this:
+To query all properties of a type simply run a query like this:

 ```cs
 var spaceXContext = new QueryContext();